How does Rest Less make money

 3. Koh Yao Noi

-About half an hour by speedboat from Phuket, Koh Yao Noi is yet another gem in the already sparkling Andaman.
+About half an hour by speedboat from Phuket, Koh Yao Noi is yet another gem in the sparkling Andaman.
 Situated spectacularly well at the mouth of the iconic Phang Nga Bay in Phuket, Koh Yao Noi’s warm and wonderfully calm waters, soft white sands, chilled-out beach bars, fantastic Thai food, and gorgeous bamboo hut resorts make it a perfect place to unwind and enjoy Thai island life.

 The locals here have worked hard to keep their beautiful island from becoming just another party hotspot, and their work has been to the island’s great benefit.
 Koh Yao Noi is a destination for sustainable travel.
-It’s clean, pristine and not packed with hedonistic party people; this is an island where you can lay back in peace, read a book, or nap on the beach.
+It’s clean, pristine and not packed with hedonistic party people; this is an island where you can lie back in peace, read a book, or nap on the beach.

 4. Koh Tao

 Since the big backpacking boom that kicked off after The Beach came out, Koh Tao has become more of a party island, which is great fun.
 But if you’re seeking something quieter, there are many smaller beaches and coves around the island where you’ll find far fewer people and even quieter dive sites.
-Just avoid Sairee Beach, which is the main tourist strip with the huge dove shops.
+Just avoid Sairee Beach, which is the main tourist strip with the huge dive shops.

 However, you don’t need to be into diving to love it here.
-The beaches and mountains on Koh Tao are gorgeous and the restaurant scene is fantastic – seafood lovers will be in their element.
+The beaches and mountains on Koh Tao are gorgeous, and the restaurant scene is fantastic – seafood lovers will be in their element.
 It’s a small island, too, and easy enough to get around with taxi services available if you don’t want to rent a scooter.

 5. Koh Phangan